cloudmesh-community/sp20-516-233/datacenter.md

 ## E.DataCenter.2.b

-Apple's data center in Maiden, North Carolina is currently their largest with a total of 500,000 square feet.
+Apple's data center in Maiden, North Carolina is currently their largest with a total of 500,000 square feet [@www-datacenters].
 It currently uses both solar power and biofuels to run.

 [Apple Maiden] <https://www.datacenters.com/apple-inc-maiden>